 Let us start with the most famous of all, Dublin Castle, which stood there already for more than eight centuries.
 However, it is not really a castle in the classical sense.
 Of the entire complex that was built in the 13th century, only the Record Tower has survived up to our times – not surprising, when you realize that the thickness of the walls of the Record Tower reaches 4 meters at some points.
-The remaining parts of the castle were made of wood and got destroyed consequently in the fire of 1678.
+The remaining parts of the castle were made of wood and consequently got destroyed in the fire of 1678.

 Around the original castle tower, you will find a number of other sights which together make up the Dublin Castle as we know it today.
 First of all, the Royal Chapel, which is attached to the Record Tower.
 The chapel you see now dates from 1814.
 It gained particular interest after a visit of the British King George IV.

 Inside the courtyard of the Dublin Castle, you can see the so-called State Apartments, which are particularly interesting from the inside, with beautiful classic interior and objects of art.
-Just below all this beauty, rest the remains of the Viking Dublin's original defenses, which were found during excavations in the 20th century.
+Just below all this beauty, rest the remains of the Viking Dublin's original defences, which were found during excavations in the 20th century.
 These Viking fortifications of almost 1000 years old can also be visited, on a guided tour.
-Dublin Castle is open every day, see the official website to learn more and book tickets.
+Dublin Castle is open every day, see the official website to learn more and book your tickets.

 Do not forget to visit the small inner garden.
 Once this green lawn was a pond where the rivers Liffey and Poddle met.
 It was called Dubh Linn, which in Irish means “black pool”.
 It is this black pool that gave name to the beautiful city of Dublin.
-The tracks you see on the grass here now, may seem ordinary or random, but in fact what you see here is a very common Viking pattern depicting a knot.
+The tracks that you can see on the grass here now, may seem ordinary or random, but in fact what you see here is a very common Viking pattern depicting a knot.

 An absolute eye-catcher in the Dubh Linn Garden, are the colored buildings and towers.
 These form the back of the State Apartments, and have acquired the very applicable nickname "Lego Land".